Bruce D. Thibodeau, DBA

 Tel (888) 234.4236 Ext.
 201

-"Strategies and business models give us direction but exploring our human experience through the arts gives us purpose."
+“Strategies and business models give us direction and frameworks, but exploring our human experience through the arts gives us resiliency and purpose."

-Dr. Thibodeau holds a bachelor of music from The Hartt School at the University of Hartford, master of business administration from the F.W.
-Olin Graduate School of Business at Babson College, and a doctorate of business administration from the Grenoble Ecole de Management (France).
-He also has multiple certifications in competencies, communications, and motivations analysis from Target Training International.
+Dr. Thibodeau holds a doctorate of business administration from the Grenoble Ecole de Management (France), a master of business administration from the F.W.
+Olin Graduate School of Business at Babson College, and a bachelor of music from The Hartt School at the University of Hartford.
+Those credentials are also supplemented by multiple certifications in competencies, communications, and motivations analysis from Target Training International.
 Dr. Thibodeau speaks conversational French, as well as basic Spanish and Portuguese.

 Dr. Thibodeau's ACG clients include: